Business Travel Insurance

 Assess itinerary complexity.

-Multiple connecting flights need strong delay coverage.
-Trips centered around specific conference dates need missed connection protection.
+Multiple connecting flights call for strong trip delay coverage.
+Trips tied to specific conference dates need missed connection coverage.

 5. 5